blackbird71SR/Hello-World/README.md

 Swift is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc. for iOS, macOS, watchOS, tvOS, and Linux.
 Swift is designed to work with Apple's Cocoa and Cocoa Touch frameworks and the large body of existing Objective-C code written for Apple products.

+- [x] **Thuringian**

+Thuringian is an esoteric programming language inspired by German, which in turn is inspired by the spoken language German.

 - [x] **Tool Comman Language(TCL)**

 - [x] **TypeScript**